Regional Anaesthesia

 Regional Anaesthesia External Resources

 Regional anaesthesia has seen a massive increase in popularity, with techniques and teaching having changed significantly in the last 10-15 years.
-Thankfully there is a large online presence for RA, and here are a few curated links to some of the best ones I have used below
+Thankfully there is a large online presence for Regional Anaesthesia, with a few links recommended below :

-Membership as a resident will cost you 55 pounds, but gets you membership to ESRA as well, with subsequent USABCD and RAPM access
+Membership as a resident costs £55, but gets you membership to ESRA as well, with subsequent USABCD and RAPM access.

 This is brand new, and is essentially a digitalised version of the RA-UK Pocket Guide to Ultrasound Guided Regional Anaesthesia.
 This covers the anatomy, indications, and performance of common blocks, with lots of clinical information.

 This free app offers excellent information and pictures about the sonoanatomy of regional anaesthesia, a comprehensive list of all of the blocks you are likely to need with surface anatomy, probe positioning, and ultrasound images.
-There is a pro version on the way, but I cannot yet see any word on pricing.
+There is a pro version on the way.
 The one downfall is it contains very little in the way of clinical information; when to use a block, what it blocks, how much local anaesthetic to use etc

-Much more clinical information than AnSo about drugs, doses, and indications for a block.
+This has more clinical information than AnSo about drugs, doses, and indications for a block.
 Walks you through learning each block from the basic anatomy through to the sonoanatomy, how to get the right images and where to put your local.
-Works out fairly expensive though at 13 pounds a month
+This is a fairly expensive subscription at £13 per month.

-These are all reputable clinicians who are eminent figures in the world of RA, and can probably be trusted!
+Reputable clinicians who are eminent figures in the world of RA have channels that can be accessed.

 Jeff Gadsden, Associate Professor of Anesthesiology, Duke University School of Medicine